b-lack/tree-species/README.md

 # Tree Species
-This repository is intended to support forest-specific software to get ready for internationalization.
+This repository includes lists of tree species with corresponding translation.
+It is intended to support forest-specific software to get ready for internationalization.

 ## Structure